davidianstyle/scripts/README.md

 # Scripts for personal/professional use

-* site - WordPress site and database backup and restore utility
+* site.sh - WordPress site and database backup and restore utility
+* backup.py - Bulk WordPress site backup to S3